-According to the Asian Development Bank as of 2020, $120 billion will be needed by 2030 to improve infrastructure and add needed roads, rail, bridges, and airports.
-At least 77 percent of the population has no access to financial services, according to consultancy Roland Berger.
-As of 2019, a large part of Burma’s foreign investment is concentrated in the oil, gas, power, and telecom sectors, according to an analysis by the World Bank, with manufacturing accounting for less than 10 percent of GDP.
+According to the Asian Development Bank, $120 billion will be needed by 2030 to improve and expand needed infrastructure, including roads, rail, bridges, and airports.
+A large share of Burma’s foreign investment is concentrated in the oil, gas, power, and telecom sectors, according to an analysis by the World Bank, with manufacturing accounting for less than 10 percent of GDP.

 COVID-19 Pandemic Impact

 Burma’s economy has been weighed down by restrictive measures taken to control the pandemic.
-This slowdown led to uncertainty around Burma’s future economic growth and negatively impacted recent progress in poverty reduction.
+This slowdown led to uncertainty around Burma’s future economic growth and reversed recent progress in poverty reduction.
 Several sectors have recovered to pre-coup levels, but most sectors have not.
 The regime Ministry of Health claimed that 32.2 million people had been vaccinated (approximately 60 percent of population) as of May 2022.

 February 1 Coup Impact

-The February 2021 coup returned military regime control to a majority of the country, triggered a rise in unethical business practices, and a nontransparent business environment.
-Some Western firms may still be hesitant to enter the market due to Burma’s current reputation.
+The February 2021 coup returned military regime control to a majority of the country, triggered a rise in unethical business practices, and expanded the nontransparent business environment.
 U.S. companies should be mindful of this situation while considering entering the Burmese market.

-- A legal and regulatory system that relies on practices and government discretion rather than written laws
+A legal and regulatory framework based on customs and government discretion rather than codified legislation.

-- Weak intellectual property laws with limited implementation
+Ineffective intellectual property laws with no enforcement implemented

-- Weak rule of law and property rights; the judiciary is not independent and lacks experience with commercial litigation and arbitration
+Weak rule of law and property rights; the judiciary lacks independence and experience in commercial litigation and arbitration

 For investors remaining in Burma, considering new investments, or seeking to exit the market, it is indispensable to undergo a comprehensive due diligence review of operations and plans, considering applicable sanctions, restrictions, and human rights violations.